 Providing constructive feedback requires careful planning and a collaborative attitude.
 If your goal is to lecture your engineers, you’ll never succeed in bringing about positive change in your workplace.
 But if your goal is to collaborate to continually improve, you can bring about great change and improve your end products.

 Providing regular feedback to your team matters.
 Without feedback, your software engineers and developers don’t know what’s expected of them.
-Regular, constructive feedback ensures your team produces high-quality software on a consistent basis.
+Regular, constructive feedback ensures your team produces high-quality software on a consistent basis and that together, the team develops accordingly.

 Both positive and negative feedback can be helpful for your software engineers.
 In fact, a recent Gallup poll shows that employees prefer any feedback over no feedback, even if the feedback they receive is negative.